jakobnissen/biobag/README.md

 A collection of useful Python functions like a function for buffered printing to a file, iterating over a FASTA file, creating directories which fail in a threadsafe way, and calculating statistics on assemblies.

+__misctools.ipynb__

+A short tutorial for some of the functionality of the misctools.

 __parsebins.py__

 Parses a directory of FASTA files representing bins.